gilesp/docker/react_native/readme.md

 You can then edit your code as normal and see it instantly updated on the device.

 This script maps the /tmp/.X11-unix directory which should contain your X Windows socket, thus allowing you to run graphical applications (such as the android GUI tools) from within the container.

+### A Note about Android And Docker

+Android, by default, signs your app using a keystore that is held in ~/.android.
+The adb tool also files stored in ~/.android.
+These files get auto generated if they don't exist but when running in a Docker container, they'll get wiped out each time you restart the container.

+This means that if you create and deploy an app, restart the container then try and deploy it again, it'll fail because the app signatured don't match.
+You could uninstall the app then reinstall it, but it's a pain to do that every time.
+Instead, just map a local directory or volume to /home/dev/.android in the container.

+The react-bash script will map your local ~/.android to /home/dev/.android in the container.
+Feel free to change this to something else or use a data only container.